 Specialists in subjects such as acoustics, ergonomics (human factors), work organization, biosafety, engineering, or analytical chemistry will gain a broader appreciation of how their role helps protect workers from workplace related hazards and health issues.

 Time to complete

 Participants will have 6 months from the date of purchase to complete the coursework and the online course evaluation for credit.

 Web course materials

-- All course materials are provided as PowerPoint or PDF downloads via the online classroom (registrant-access only).
+- All additional course materials are provided as interactive PDF downloads via the online classroom (registrant-access only).
 No hardcopy materials are mailed for this course.

 - Registrants connect and get unlimited 24/7 web access for 6 months.

 To successfully submit credit for this course in the online classroom, participants must view the presentation in its entirety, complete all module activities, and pass an assessment.
-An online evaluation of the course is included as part of the credit submission process.
+An online evaluation of the course is included.

 Have questions or need additional information?
 Contact us.